WendellAdriel/laravel-exa/README.md

 This will create a new module inside the `modules` folder with the same structure of the other modules.
 It will create the module disabled by default.
 To enable it, add the new module name to the `config/modules.php` file.

+## ExA Classes

+Inside the `exa` folder, there are a lot of classes provided by this **skeleton** to help you to develop your **API**.

+### DTOs

+* `DatatableDTO` - This DTO provides basic filters for fetching data for datatables.
+* `DateRangeDTO` - This is an extension of the `DatatableDTO` providing additional parameters for date filters.

+### Exceptions

+- `ExaException` - Base class that all your custom exceptions should extend, so it can be handled properly by the `app/Exceptions/Handler`.
+- `AccessDeniedException` - Exception used for actions that the user is not allowed to perform.

+### Http

+#### Middlewares

+* `BlockViewerUsers` - This middleware is a middleware applied to all routes that blocks any users with the role **VIEWER** to access any routes that are not **GET** routes.
+* `HasRole` - This middleware can be applied to routes that can be accessed only by users with a specific role or **ADMINS** that have full access.

+#### Responses

+* `ApiErrorResponse` - The class to be used to return any error responses, configured to be used by the `app/Exceptions/Handler`.
+* `ApiSuccessResponse` - The class to be used to return any success responses, configured to be used with **JSON Resources**.
+* `NoContentResponse` - The class to be used to return empty responses.

+### Models

+* `BaseModel` - Base class that all your models should extend, already configured with the `CommonQueries` and `LogChanges` Traits.
+* `ChangeLog` - Model for the table that logs all changes made on other models.
+* `CommonQueries` - This Trait provides a lot of methods for common queries that you can use with your models.
+* `HasUuidField` - This Trait provides UUID field support for models that don't want the UUID to be the primary key.
+* `LogChanges` - This Trait provides listeners for logging changes on the models.
+Check the class to know how you can customize your models with the properties of this Trait.

+### Services

+* `SlackClient` - Class to send notifications to **Slack**.
+You need to add the needed configuration in your env, check the `config/services.php` file for the slack service to know how to configure it.

+### Support

+* `Formatter` - Class that provides common values in constants and methods to format data in your application.
+* `Paginator` - Class that provides ways of manual paginating data.
+* `ChangeActions` - Enum used by the `LogChanges` Trait.
+* `SortOptions` - Enum for the sort order used by the `DatatableDTO`.

 ## Credits